akauppi/GroundLevel-firebase-es/README.md

 - Firestore Security Rules describe your database's access rights
 - Cloud Functions provide back-end functionality

-The main purpose of the folder is to provide a means to test these things, before deployment to the cloud.
+We provide means to test these things.
+Deployment is done using CI/CD.

+**`packages/backend/functions`**

+A sub-subpackage, this folder runs Firebase Functions.
+It's only ever exercised from within the Firebase Emulators (Docker), or actual Google Cloud Functions environment in the cloud.

 **`packages/app`**